Fibrosis

 Lungs – Idiopathic Pulmonary Fibrosis (IPF)

-A specific form of lung fibrosis is Idiopathic pulmonary fibrosis (IPF), which is a chronic and ultimately fatal disease, where tissue deep in the lungs becomes scarred, over time, resulting in a progressive decline in lung function and shortness of breath.
+A specific form of lung fibrosis is idiopathic pulmonary fibrosis (IPF), which is a chronic and ultimately fatal disease, where tissue deep in the lungs becomes scarred, over time, resulting in a progressive decline in lung function and shortness of breath.

 There is currently no cure for IPF with most people living only three to five years after diagnosis.
 The rate at which the disease progresses is highly variable, with some patients remaining stable for several years while others may deteriorate rapidly, 50% of patients die within two to three years of diagnosis.